amikunov/Large-Object-Heap-Fix-For-.NET-String-Builder/README.md

 # Large Object Heap Fix For .NET StringBuilder
 ## The suggested fix prevents .NET StringBuilder from allocating on the Large Object Heap.

+In the current implementation of .NET 4.5 or higher each time we call *StringBuilder's* *Append(string value)*, it internally decides whether to use an existing buffer *m_ChunkChars* or expand itself by creating another instance of *StringBuilder.*

-In the current implementation of StringBuilder, *AppendHelper* calls *ExpandByABlock(int minBlockCharCount)* which will obviously allocate on the Large Object Heap when *minBlockCharCount* is large:
+If so *AppendHelper* method calls *ExpandByABlock(int minBlockCharCount)* which will obviously allocate on the Large Object Heap if *minBlockCharCount* is large:

 ```